 Zi stood there, lips parted in amazement as well as relief.

 In my left hand dangled a bunch of sun-spotted grapes, mellow and translucent, their sweet scents lingering within the air between us.
-Intrigued by this new discovery, I inhaled once more, and the sweet scents of everlasting spring came to me again.

 There was life here, though it was just a faint trace.
 And for one still moment, I turned myself around, back towards the lonely house, standing alone amongst the painted black backdrop.